Bob Akin: Biography

-On April 25, 2002, he was gravely injured in a violent crash while testing a powerful (900-plus horsepower, twin-turbocharged V-6) 1988 Nissan GTP ZX-Turbo for the Walter Mitty Challenge for historic cars at Road Atlanta.
+On April 25, 2002, Akin was gravely injured in a violent crash while testing a powerful (900-plus horsepower, twin-turbocharged V-6) 1988 Nissan GTP ZX-Turbo for the Walter Mitty Challenge for historic cars at Road Atlanta.
 His injuries included a broken neck, left leg, left shoulder and right arm, along with third-degree burns over 15 percent of his body.
 He was airlifted to Grady Memorial Hospital after the accident.
 After briefly rallying, the 66-year-old succumbed due to complications from his injuries on April 29, 2002.

 The Bob Akin Memorial Motorsports Award

 In memory of Akin, the Road Racing Drivers Club (RRDC) established the Bob Akin Memorial Motorsports Award, in 2003.
 The selection committee consists of Brian Redman, Judy Stropus and Bob's son, Bobby Akin.
 The permanent trophy, designed by Steuben Glass, in Corning, New York, is inscribed with the name and year of award of each annual recipient, and displayed at the International Motor Racing Research Center at Watkins Glen, New York.
 Individual replica trophies are given to each honoree.

 "The Akin award is for 'speed with style' which aptly describes Bob Akin" said RRDC President Bobby Rahal.
 "Not every member of the RRDC is a professional driver, but every one loves racing and is a good guy, and that perfectly describes Bob."
 The Road Racing Drivers Club presents the Bob Akin Memorial Motorsports Award annually to the race driver who exemplifies the characteristics for which Bob was known and respected: